s-weigand/dotzshrc/README.md

 (If not, run `chsh -s /bin/zsh $username` and try again)

-The `.rcs` folder contains a working copy of antigen (https://github.com/zsh-users/antigen)

 To update the settings simply run (for this to work it is assumed that you did run the git clone when you where in the home folder)

 `~/dotzshrc/update.sh`